deveshd01/myPortfolio/README.md

-# This is my Portfolio site in React App
+# This is my Portfolio site in React JS

 currently i am developing it